sebastiangoetz/slr-toolkit/README.md

 You can find a short video of the main features on [Youtube](https://youtu.be/P67rSa9asj8)

+### Android App

+An Android App is under development, too.
+It's currently in the android-client branch and can hopefully be released soon.

 ### Build
 * From console
 	* `mvn -f ./plugins/de.tudresden.slr.parent/pom.xml clean verify` for building with tests